spirali/haydi/docs/source/domains.rst

 Mappings :math:`(A \rightarrow B)`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The domain :class:`Mappings` creates all mappings from a domain to another
+The domain :class:`Mappings` contains all mappings from a domain to another
 domain::

      >>> import haydi as hd